White Rose Energy: Account login, Tariffs & Reviews

-White Rose Energy is a gas and electricity supplier that only offers tariffs to households in Yorkshire.
-A not-for-profit organisation, it works hard to reduce fuel poverty and helps residents move away from expensive prepayment tariffs.
+White Rose Energy was a gas and electricity supplier that only offers tariffs to households in Yorkshire.
+A not-for-profit organisation, it worked to reduce fuel poverty and helps residents move away from expensive prepayment tariffs.
 In this complete White Rose Energy guide, we take a look at reviews, log in details, contact information, top up tips, and compare its tariffs and prices.

 White Rose Energy customers have been transferred to British Gas.
 White Rose Energy was supplied by Robin Hood Energy under a ‘while-label’ agreement.
 In September 2020, Robin Hood sold its customer base (including White Rose Energy customers) to British Gas.

 |Domestic Market: Yorkshire|| Helps low income families move away

 |Customers: n/a||Smart meters|

 White Rose Energy is a non-for profit energy initiative launched by Leeds City Council and non-for profit energy supplier Robin Hood Energy in 2016.
 The aim is to offer affordable and secure energy tariffs to households in Yorkshire and ensure all customers are protected from unexpected price increases in the long term.